opiproject/opiproject.org/content/tsc/index.md

 The current OPI TSC Charter is [here](/docs/Open_Programmable_Infrastructure_Technical_Charter_Final-06-9-2022.pdf).

+The current OPI TSC Chair is Joseph White from Dell.

 The current TSC Membership is as follows (in last name alphabetical order):

 | Name           | Company  |